Generic Name: formoterol (inhalation) (for MOE ter all)

 Use Foradil exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Use only the prescribed dose of this medicine, and do not use it for longer than your doctor recommends.

-For asthma or COPD, Foradil is usually given 2 times a day, about 12 hours apart.
-To prevent exercise-induced asthma, use the medicine 15 minutes before exercising and allow 12 hours to pass before using the medicine again.
+Foradil is usually given 2 times a day, about 12 hours apart.
 Follow your doctor's dosing instructions very carefully.

 Foradil is not a rescue medicine.
-It will not work fast enough to treat an asthma or bronchospasm attack.
+It will not work fast enough to treat a bronchospasm attack.
 Use only a fast acting inhalation medicine for an attack.
-Tell your doctor if any of your medicines seem to stop working as well in controlling your asthma or COPD.
+Tell your doctor if any of your medicines seem to stop working as well in controlling your COPD.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.